How Is Child Support Calculated in Illinois?

 To calculate child support, the courts consider the following:

-The new law will not automatically change existing child support obligations.
-To change them, parents must file a motion to modify child support and show a substantial change in circumstances, such as an increase or decrease in income of 20 percent, or a changes in expenses, geographical location, or health insurance rates.
+The new law does not automatically change existing child support obligations.
+Parents must file a motion to modify child support and show a substantial change in circumstances, such as an increase or decrease in income of 20 percent or a change in expenses, geographical location, or health insurance rates.
 Parents must fill out a Certification of Income and Expenses form (HFS 2782) to verify ability to pay, financial balances, employment status and other information.
 However, if the old child support obligation differs by more than 20 percent from the new guidelines, child support may be modified without showing this substantial change.

 Parents can agree to modify child support and request that the court approve their proposed change.
 If the change does not satisfy Illinois law, it must be adjusted.